microsoft/taco-team-build/README.md

 1. Handling multiple versions of the Cordova CLI from the same build server in a performant way on Windows
 2. Automated detection of whether a platform should be added avoid a non-zero exit code for incremental builds (the default CLI behavior)
+3. Removing plugins/android.json, plugins/ios.json, plugins/windows.json, or plugins/wp8.json files [which can cause strange results if present](https://github.com/Microsoft/cordova-docs/tree/master/tips-and-workarounds/general#missingexclude) when adding a platform.
+(Though files are not removed if the Cordova platforms folder was added to source control.)
-3. Generating an ipa for iOS
+4. Generating an ipa for iOS
-4. Supporting Visual Studio 2015's res/native, Task Runner Explorer, and Windows packaging features (via [a plugin](http://aka.ms/vstacoplugin))
+5. Supporting Visual Studio 2015's res/native, Task Runner Explorer, and Windows packaging features (via [a plugin](http://aka.ms/vstacoplugin))

 It is a generic node module so it can be used with any number of build systems including Gulp, Grunt, and Jake.